RoryHiggins/JE/games/game/README.md

 # J25
-Game developed in parallel with the engine.
+Game being developed in parallel with the engine, to test its features.

 The game in *J25/games/game* is the default game run by the engine.